 You can find out if your credits will transfer even before you apply for a program!
 If you would like to have an unofficial evaluation of your credits to find out roughly how many of your previous credits will transfer, email us or call us at 877-701-3343.

 Yes, we have transfer relationships, a signed document agreeing to accept certain credits for specific coursework, with numerous colleges.
 TrineOnline will accept credits even without transfer relationships as long as the coursework fulfills our transfer requirements.
-Your Director of Admission can answer all your questions about transferring your credits.
+Our admission staff can answer all your questions about transferring your credits.
 Contact the admission staff at firstname.lastname@example.org.

 Yes.
 TrineOnline will accept credits where a grade of "C" or higher was earned.
 The transfer credits must fit into the degree program you select.